mz2/livebook-indicator/README.md

 cargo run
 ```

-Perhaps the easier way to meet above prerequisites is to build the indicator is as part of the livebook Snap package: https://github.com/mz2/livebook/tree/mz2/snap
+Perhaps the easier way to meet above local build and runtime prerequisites is to build the indicator is as part of the livebook Snap package locally: https://github.com/mz2/livebook/tree/mz2/snap

 ```bash
 git clone https://github.com/mz2/livebook --branch mz2/snap
 snapcraft # to install snapcraft on your distro of choice: `sudo snap install snapcraft --classic`
 ```

+## Known issues

+The indicator is under development and you're probably best off not using it quite yet.
+You should be aware of at least the following:

+- The Livebook server is not yet quit when the indicator is quit from the indicator menu item (`pkill -f erl` is your friend for now).
+It _is_ already quit when launched from the terminal and closed with Ctrl+C.

-# License
+## License

 Copyright (C) 2022 Matias Piipari.